SpaceX Starship

 The vehicle consists of two stages: the Super Heavy booster and the Starship spacecraft, both powered by Raptor engines burning liquid methane (the main component of natural gas) and liquid oxygen.
 Both stages are intended to return to the launch site and land vertically at the launch tower for potential reuse.
 Once in space, the Starship upper stage is intended to function as a standalone spacecraft capable of carrying crew and cargo.
 Missions beyond low Earth orbit would require multiple in-orbit refueling flights.
 At the end of its mission, Starship reenters the atmosphere using heat shield tiles similar to those of the Space Shuttle.
-SpaceX states that its goal is to reduce launch costs by both reusing and mass producing both stages.
+SpaceX states that its goal is to reduce launch costs by reusing and mass producing both stages.

-SpaceX has proposed a wide range of missions for Starship, such as deploying large satellites, space station modules, and space telescopes.
-A crewed variant, developed under contract with NASA, is called the Starship Human Landing System, which is scheduled to deliver astronauts to the Moon as part Artemis program, beginning with Artemis III currently scheduled for 2027.
-SpaceX has also expressed ambitions to use Starship for crewed missions to Mars.
+SpaceX initially expressed ambitions to use Starship for crewed missions to Mars, but the plan was revised to prioritize returning humans to the Moon.
+SpaceX has also proposed a wide range of missions for Starship, such as deploying large satellites, space station modules, and space telescopes.
+A crewed variant, the Starship Human Landing System, is being developed under a contract with NASA as part of the Artemis program, with a docking test as part of Artemis III, currently scheduled for 2027, and a crewed lunar landing scheduled for 2028.

-SpaceX began developing concepts for a super heavy-lift reusable launch vehicle as early as 2005, with different names throughout the years.
+SpaceX began developing concepts for a super heavy-lift reusable launch vehicle as early as 2005.
 Starship's current design and name were introduced in 2018.
-Development has followed an iterative and incremental approach, involving a high number of test flights and prototype vehicles.
-The first launch of a full Starship vehicle occurred on April 20, 2023, and ended with the explosion of the rocket four minutes after liftoff.
-The program has failed to meet many of its optimistic schedule goals, with its development having had several setbacks, including the failure of the first four Block 2 upper stages in 2025.
+Development has followed an iterative and incremental approach, involving a high number of prototype vehicles and test flights.
+The first full Starship rocket was launched April 20, 2023, exploding four minutes after liftoff.
+The program has failed to meet many of its optimistic schedule goals, with several setbacks in development, including the failure of the first four Block 2 upper stages in 2025.

 Description

 When stacked and fully fueled, Starship has a mass of approximately 5300 t, (Note: Super Heavy dry mass: 200 t; Starship dry mass: 100 t; Super Heavy propellant mass: 3400 t; Starship propellant mass: 1500 t.
 The total of these masses is about 5300 t.) a diameter of 9 m and a height of 121.3 m.
-The rocket has been designed with the goal of being fully reusable to reduce launch costs; it consists of the Super Heavy booster and the Starship upper stage which are powered by Raptor and Raptor Vacuum engines.
+The rocket has been designed with the goal of being fully reusable to reduce launch costs; it consists of the Super Heavy booster and the Starship upper stage which are powered by Raptor (RSL) and Raptor Vacuum (RVac) engines.

 The bodies of both rocket stages are made from stainless steel and are manufactured by stacking and welding stainless steel cylinders.
 These cylinders have a height of 6 ft, and a thickness of 3.97 mm.

-Domes inside the spacecraft separate the methane and oxygen tanks.
+A common dome inside the spacecraft separate the methane and oxygen tanks.
 SpaceX has stated that Starship, in its "baseline reusable design", will have a payload capacity of 100–150 MT to low Earth orbit and 27 MT to geostationary transfer orbit.